NeuralVFX/facial-pose-estimation-opencv/README.md

 This repository is a Visual Studio Project, it contains a `C++` implimentation of Realtime Facial and Headpose Estimation using `OpenCV`, `DLIB` and a `CNN` trained in `Pytorch`.

-This is one of three repositories which together form the whole project I wrote about in this blog post: [AR Facial Pose Estimation](http://neuralvfx.com/augmented-reality/ar-facial-pose-estimation/)
+This is one of three repositories which together form a larger project, This blog post describes the whole project: [AR Facial Pose Estimation](http://neuralvfx.com/augmented-reality/ar-facial-pose-estimation/)

+These are the three repositories:
 - [facial-pose-estimation-pytorch](https://github.com/NeuralVFX/facial-pose-estimation-pytorch)
 - [facial-pose-estimation-opencv](https://github.com/NeuralVFX/facial-pose-estimation-opencv) - You are here.
 - [facial-pose-estimation-unity](https://github.com/NeuralVFX/facial-pose-estimation-unity)